Read about our Council members here.

 Annie has previously served as a registrant member on the GCC Professional Conduct Committee, the GCC Health Committee, the GCC Investigation Committee, and as a Chair/Assessor for the GCC Test of Competence Committee.

-Sharon has a thorough understanding of learning and teaching, performance management against quality standards, and continuous improvement cultures and methodologies.
-Professional qualifications include Fellowship of the Chartered Institute of Personnel and Development (FCIPD).
+Sharon has a thorough understanding of learning and teaching, performance management against quality standards, effective governance and various continuous improvement cultures and methodologies.
+Most recently, alongside GCC work, she has continued to do careers and strengths identification work with school and university students as well as some executive coaching.

 Ralph Pottie owns and runs a chiropractic clinic in Ayr, south-west Scotland, along with his wife, a fellow chiropractor.
 He is a member of the Royal College of Chiropractors, the British Medical Acupuncture Society and a Masters graduate of McTimoney College of Chiropractic.
 Ralph trained and registered as a General Nurse at Altnagelvin Hospital, Londonderry, working in Accident and Emergency in Belfast City Hospital before taking an Honours degree in Environmental Health at the University of Ulster.
 He then embarked on a 17 year career, working in both policy development and regulatory areas of food safety in local government and pollution control with the Scottish Environmental Protection Agency.
 He currently serves as a senior officer in the Army Reserves, Army Medical Services and is a Director of a limited company in Scotland.